nickb808-dev/er301-ResonantEq/README.md

 # Resonant EQ

-A ten-band fixed-frequency resonant filter bank, inspired by the **Serge Resonant Equalizer**.
+A ten-band fixed-frequency resonant filter bank inspired by the **Serge Resonant Equalizer**.
 Each band is an independently CV-controllable resonant bandpass at a classic Serge center frequency; sweep a band from a deep notch, through flat, up to a boosted resonant peak that pings and self-oscillates.